-Automatic detection of soil degraded by human activities and potentially suitable for rehabilitation¶
+Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 Proposed by the Canton of Ticino and the Canton of Vaud - PROJ-SDA